First, a disclaimer: Although horror might be my favorite genre, I’m no expert on it.

-But what he didn’t mention is that there’s a more powerful version that kicks in, to dumb it down some, when you feel something good and something bad at the same time.
-The positive feeling could be anything, but it’s usually either arousal, nostalgia, or the recognition of something cute, friendly, or familiar.
+But what he didn’t mention is that there’s a more powerful version that, to dumb it down some, kicks in when you feel something good and something bad at the same time.
+The positive feeling could be anything, but it’s usually arousal, nostalgia, or the recognition of something cute, friendly, or familiar.
 The negative feeling is usually disgust, our sense of danger, or our sense that something’s just wrong.

 - This is why clowns scare us.
 Half of your mind says “this is amusing, we should laugh.”
-The other asks why this grown man in this weird-ass costume is trying to lure in kids.
+The other asks why this grown man in this freaky costume is trying to lure in children.

-- It’s also why children themselves are such common horror villains.
+- It’s also why kids themselves are such common horror villains.
 They make our nurturing instincts clash with our sense of danger.

-- Likewise, why nursery rhymes and childlike music, usually transposed into a minor key, show up so often.
+- And why nursery rhymes and childlike music, usually transposed into a minor key, show up so often.